-For example: Bentham Asset Management is a fund manager that invests in global credit markets, a relatively unknown asset class compared to equities, cash and property.
-We developed a concept that challenged the conventional wisdom, helping Bentham stand out in a crowded category and challenged the conventional wisdom in order to help position them in the minds of the target audience - financial planners.
+For example: Bentham is a fund manager that invests in global credit markets, a relatively unknown asset class compared to equities, cash and property.
+We developed a concept that challenged the conventional wisdom, helping Bentham stand out in a crowded category and positioning their funds in the minds of financial advisers and investors.

 For example: Think Education had a tight time-frame and a major education expo deadline.
 They needed everything from signage and experiential ideas to course guides and merchandise.
 Oh, and a concept that repositioned the brand, and a new look and feel.
 We delivered.

 For example: Toshiba wanted to target the education market with a new 2-in-1 convertible notebook.
 We developed a breakthrough strategy based on a fresh insight into the challenges faced by teachers and students using traditional notebooks in subjects like maths, science, music and engineering.
 It rolled out via DM, video and online channels.

-For example: Tickled Pink Travel pioneered the fitness cruise, and briefed us to help launch it to the travel trade, the fitness industry and to consumers.
+For example: Our client pioneered the fitness cruise and briefed us to launch it to the travel trade, the fitness industry and to consumers.
 We developed an umbrella brand name and corporate identity for the travel group, and a cut-through creative concept for the product.
 The package rolled out in print, brochures, DM, online and e-newsletters.

-Alex is a multi-award winning copywriter, creative director and strategist.
-Before starting Vitamin X, he spent 10 years in the creative departments of leading agencies in Sydney (The Ball Partnership, EURO RSCG) and Hong Kong (Bates), and 5 years as the lead writer at Bevins, the most famous copy-led agency of its time.
+Alex is an award-winning copywriter, creative director and strategist.
+Before starting Vitamin X, he spent 10 years in the creative departments of leading agencies in Sydney (The Ball partnership, EURO RSCG) and Hong Kong (Bates), followed by 5 years as senior writer at Bevins, the most renowned copy-led agency of its time.
 He has worked on a broad range of categories, from alcoholic beverages, cars and over-the-counter drugs to environmental organisations, financial services and government departments.
 Alex has also lectured on copywriting at AWARDCRAFT, and contributed opinion pieces to Mumbrella and Marketing magazine.